Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: The Virgo cluster

-We used the \textit{rdramses}\footnote{\url{https://github.com/florentrenaud/rdramses}} code to extract the position, velocity, mass, level of resolution, electron density, pressure and temperature of each cell from the simulation output files.
-We also used this code to extract the position, velocity and mass of the DM particles.
-In order to identify the Virgo cluster in the large scale simulation, DM halos have been identified using the halo finder described in \cite{tweed2009building}, where galactic halos are identified using the stars as tracers \citep{tweed2009building}.
-The Virgo DM halo has a characteristic radius\footnote{The radius within which the mean matter density is 500 times the critical density of the Universe defined as $\rho_c=\frac{3c^2H^2}{8\pi G}$.
-The actual critical density is $\rho_{c,0}=\frac{3c^2H_0^2}{8\pi G}$.} $R_{500}=1087~\mathrm{kpc}$, the total mass contained in the sphere of this specific radius is $M_{500}=3.36~10^{14}~\mathrm{M_{\odot}}$.
+We used the rdramses\footnote{\url{https://github.com/florentrenaud/rdramses}.} code to extract the position, velocity, mass, level of resolution, electron density, pressure, and temperature of each cell from the simulation output files.
+We also used this code to extract the DM particles' positions, velocities, and masses.
+To identify the Virgo cluster in the large-scale simulation, DM halos have been identified using the halo finder described in \cite{tweed2009building}, where galactic halos are identified using the stars as tracers \citep{tweed2009building}.
+The Virgo DM halo has a characteristic radius\footnote{The radius within which the mean matter density is 500 times the critical density of the Universe, defined as $\rho_c=\frac{3H^2}{8\pi G}$.
+The actual critical density is $\rho_{c,0}=\frac{3H_0^2}{8\pi G}$.} $R_{500}=1087~\mathrm{kpc}$, the total mass contained in the sphere of this specific radius is $M_{500}=3.36~10^{14}~\mathrm{M_{\odot}}$.
 Its virial radius is $R_{vir}=2147~\mathrm{kpc}$ and the mass in this radius is $M_{vir}=6.31~10^{14}~\mathrm{M_{\odot}}$.
-Our study focuses on the ICM gas, we thus select the cells with a temperature above $10^5~\mathrm{K}$ and remove the cells associated to the galaxies.
-More precisely, we remove the cells within the virial radius of the DM halo associated to the galaxies, with a mass above the completeness threshold of the simulation.
-We only keep the central galaxy of the cluster, M87, its DM halo being the cluster halo.\\
+Our study focuses on the ICM gas, and we thus selected the cells with a temperature above $10^5~\mathrm{K}$ and removed the cells associated with the galaxies.
+More precisely, we removed the cells within the virial radius of the DM halo associated with the galaxies with a mass above the completeness threshold of the simulation.
+We only keep the cluster's central galaxy, M87, its DM halo being the cluster halo.\\